Debas-31/my-portfolio/README.md

 # My-portfolio: Desktop Version

->This milestone is a continuation of the previous milestones.
-In this project, I use a GitHub Pages to deploy my-portfolio website.
+>In this project, I learn how google analytics works.
+I use google analytics for accessing my followers and viewers to my-portfolio website.

 ![screenshot](./image/Desktop-version.png)